sathinilokesh/meta_spy/README.md

-# Metasploit Payload Creator
+# Metasploit Payload Creator (For Linux)

 ![Metasploit Logo](https://github.com/sathinilokesh/meta_spy/blob/main/logo.png)

 Welcome to the Metasploit Payload Creator!
-This Python script offers a seamless experience for generating payloads and interacting with Metasploit Framework, a powerful penetration testing tool.
-Whether you're a cybersecurity professional, ethical hacker, or enthusiast, this utility simplifies the process of payload creation and exploitation.
+This Python script offers a seamless experience for generating payloads and interacting with Metasploit Framework, tailored specifically for Linux environments.
+Whether you're a cybersecurity professional, ethical hacker, or enthusiast, this utility simplifies the process of payload creation and exploitation on Linux systems.

 ## Features